With Treatment

 Call (855) 372-9382 for 24/7 help with treatment.

-Inova Cats Program Inpatient Detox is a methadone clinic in Fairfax County, VA.
+Inova Cats Program Inpatient Detox is a methadone treatment facility in Fairfax County, Virginia.
 It is situated at 3300 Gallows Road, 22042 zip.
-Inova Cats Program Inpatient Detox provides hospital inpatient treatment, hospital inpatient treatment and hospital inpatient detoxification.
-Inova Cats Program Inpatient Detox provides methadone maintenance, methadone detox and buprenorphine detox.
-Other than methadone treatment, Inova Cats Program Inpatient Detox offers health education services, group counseling and family counseling.
-Inova Cats Program Inpatient Detox provides medication-assisted services to women and men.
+Inova Cats Program Inpatient Detox provides hospital inpatient detoxification, hospital inpatient treatment and hospital inpatient treatment.
+Inova Cats Program Inpatient Detox provides buprenorphine maintenance, methadone maintenance and buprenorphine detox.
+Other than methadone treatment, Inova Cats Program Inpatient Detox offers hepatitis education, counseling and support, HIV and AIDS education, support and counseling and health education services.
+Inova Cats Program Inpatient Detox provides medication assisted services to women and men.

 Inova Cats Program Partial Hospitalization Program is a methadone clinic in Fairfax County, VA.
-It is located at 8221 Willow Oaks Corporate Drive, Suite 4-430, 22042 zip.
-Inova Cats Program Partial Hospitalization Program provides outpatient treatment, regular outpatient treatment and outpatient day treatment or partial hospitalization.
-Inova Cats Program Partial Hospitalization Program provides suboxone prescription, naltrexone administration and relapse prevention from naltrexone.
-Other than methadone treatment, Inova Cats Program Partial Hospitalization Program offers substance use education, individual counseling and family counseling.
-Inova Cats Program Partial Hospitalization Program provides medication assisted services to men and women.
+It is situated at 8221 Willow Oaks Corporate Drive, Suite 4-430, 22042 zip.
+Inova Cats Program Partial Hospitalization Program provides outpatient day treatment or partial hospitalization, outpatient treatment and regular outpatient treatment.
+Inova Cats Program Partial Hospitalization Program provides buprenorphine maintenance, naltrexone administration and relapse prevention from naltrexone.
+Other than methadone treatment, Inova Cats Program Partial Hospitalization Program offers group counseling, family counseling and substance use education.
+Inova Cats Program Partial Hospitalization Program provides medication assisted treatment to women and men.

 Methadone is a long-acting opioid agonist medication that is used to treat opioid dependence.
 It works by binding to the same receptors in the brain as other opioids, such as heroin or prescription painkillers, but without producing the same euphoric high.
 This helps to reduce cravings and withdrawal symptoms, making it easier for individuals to maintain abstinence from illicit opioids.
 Methadone is typically administered as a daily oral dose under the supervision of a healthcare provider in a methadone clinic.